CloudDesk/RTE-PMS-Backend/Document Repository/v3/PMS_Design_Change_Request_Flexible_Objectives_Probation_Review.md

 The regular PMS objective workflow should remain compatible with the current approved flow.

-Flexible objective assignments should resolve into the employee term objective plan before or during the relevant objective setting / achievement window.
+Flexible objective assignments should be applied into the Employee Term Objective plan before or during the relevant objective setting / achievement window.

 Where possible, existing objective workflow states should be reused: